ric897/RedLight.link/README.md

 To install this on your computer you will need to follow a few steps:

-First, make sure to have git, pip, and python install on your comuter.
+First, make sure to have git, pip, and python install on your computer.
 Next run the commands:

 ```
 pip install twilio